Learn More

 • Direct Rollover: Your funds are transferred directly from one retirement account to another.
 If both accounts have the same tax treatment, such as a traditional 401(k) to a traditional IRA, the rollover is tax-free.

 • Indirect Rollover: With an indirect rollover, you receive the distribution and have 60 days to deposit the funds into a rollover IRA.
-If you miss the deadline, the full amount becomes taxable income and if you’re under age 59 1⁄2 may be subject to an early withdrawal penalty of 10%.
+If you miss the deadline, the full amount becomes taxable income and if you’re under age 59 1⁄2, you may be subject to an early withdrawal penalty of 10%.

 • Indirect rollovers also trigger a mandatory 20% federal withholding, even if you plan to complete the rollover.
 To avoid taxation on the withheld amount, you must deposit the full distribution – including the withheld 20% – into the new IRA.

 Example: If your 401(k) distribution is $30,000, your employer will withhold $6,000 and issue a check for $24,000.
-To complete the rollover tax-free, you must deposit the full $30,000 within 60 days meaning you’ll need to contribute $6,000 from personal funds.
+To complete the rollover tax-free, you must deposit the full $30,000 within 60 days, meaning you’ll need to contribute $6,000 from personal funds.
 Failing to do so results in taxation and possible penalties on the withheld portion.

 Note: You’re only allowed one indirect rollover across all IRA accounts within a 12-month period, regardless of the number of IRAs you hold.